IBM/db2-samples/db2_graph/README.md

         jupyterhub==0.8.1 \
         notebook==5.7.8 \
         nbfinder

+5. Setup the Python Db2 Driver for your system https://github.com/ibmdb/python-ibmdb#-pre-requisites

+        When using miniconda any environment variables you need to set are relative to the miniconda installation, for example:
+        export DYLD_LIBRARY_PATH=/Users/<user>/miniconda3/envs/graphdemo/lib/python3.6/site-packages/clidriver/lib

+6. Open the notebook

         cd <directory where you extracted the the sample notebooks>
         jupyter notebook

-6. To setup IBM Db2 Graph please see the technote at https://www.ibm.com/support/pages/node/6205946
+7. To setup IBM Db2 Graph please see the technote at https://www.ibm.com/support/pages/node/6205946

 ## License